 He graduated from high school and enrolled at the University of Washington, where he joined the Air Force ROTC.
 He majored in business and psychology, and worked as a crop duster to pay his way through school.
 Deeply patriotic, Smith felt a sense of duty to serve in the military.
 In 1953, Smith graduated from college and was commissioned an officer in the Air Force.
 He learned to fly helicopters and began envisioning the use of helicopters as industrial workhorses and as angels of mercy.

 In 1956, Smith began flying helicopters commercially.
 He patented a system that reseeded harvested timberlands with the use of a helicopter.
 In 1957, his friend and partner, Dean Johnson, was killed in a crop dusting accident.
 Smith carried on by combining Johnson's company with Evergreen Helicopters.
 By 1960, Evergreen Aviation was the world's most diversified aviation services company.
 Evergreen's seven separate aviation companies provide service and support to agriculture, construction, forestry, government, health, law enforcement, rescue operations, petroleum, seismology, and utilities.

-Honored by his Horatio Alger Award, Smith is especially interested in the Association's scholarship program.
-"I'm proud of the Scholars," he says.
+Honored by his Horatio Alger Award, Smith was especially interested in the Association's scholarship program.
+"I'm proud of the Scholars," he said.
 "I think in some ways they should be the teachers and we should be the students."
-Smith believes that adversity can build character and be a launching pad for success.
-"Young people should build their character, study hard, and plan a career that is worthwhile," he says.
+Smith believed that adversity can build character and be a launching pad for success.
+"Young people should build their character, study hard, and plan a career that is worthwhile," he said.
 "Doing something worthwhile is my goal and ambition.
-I want to make the world a better place to live."
+I want to make the world a better place to live."* Deceased